scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

    Linear mean of two points on a manifold, the sphere :label:`fig:linearmean`.

-The result in shown on Figure :ref:`fig:linearmean`.
+The result is shown in Figure :ref:`fig:linearmean`.
 What happened?
 The mean of two points on a manifold (the sphere) is not on the manifold.
-In our example, the mean city is not on the earth.
+In our example, the mean of these cities is not on the earth's surface.
 This leads to errors in statistical computations.
 The line :code:`sphere.belongs(linear_mean)` returns :code:`False`.
-For this reason, researchers aim to build a theory of statistics that is by construction compatible with any structure we equip the manifold with.
+For this reason, researchers aim to build a theory of statistics that is - by construction - compatible with any structure with which we equip the manifold.
 This theory is called Geometric Statistics, and the associated learning algorithms: Geometric Learning.

-In this specific example of mean computation, Geometric Statistics recommend to use a generalization of the definition of “mean” to manifolds: the Fréchet mean.
+In this specific example of mean computation, Geometric Statistics provides a generalization of the definition of “mean” to manifolds: the Fréchet mean.

 .. code:: python